 Protect their eyes

 From amputations to flying pieces of wood, woodworking is inherently a dangerous hobby.
-But using proper safety equipment will greatly reduce odds of injury.
+But using proper safety equipment will significantly reduce the odds of injury.

 Gift Guide